Seagate/TCGstorageAPI/CONTRIBUTING.md

 Once you open a pull request, project maintainers will review your code and respond to your pull request with any feedback they might have.
 The process at this point is as follows:

-1. Two or more members of the owners or approvers must approve your PR.
-See the CODEOWNERS file for a list of all members.
+1. A Seagate developer must review and approve your PR.
 2. Your change will be merged into the project's `master` branch

 ### Developer Certification of Origin (DCO)